Code-Institute-Submissions/Helpdesk-Micro/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want.
+        1. As a First Time Visitor, I want easily manage, create and complete IT Helpdesk calls for my organisation.
         2. As a First Time Visitor, I want.

     -   #### Returning Visitor Goals